NaoNexus/ChallengeNao24/README.md

 ### Decision Tree:

-This folder [decision_tree](https://github.com/NaoNexus/ChallengeNao24/tree/main/coding/decision_tree) contains the Python code where we coded the dialogue and decision tree and 2 possible dialogues.
+[decision_tree](https://github.com/NaoNexus/ChallengeNao24/blob/main/coding/server/dialogo_decision_tree.py) contains the Python code where we coded the dialogue and decision tree and 2 possible dialogues.

 - This Python code defines a function called recommend_jewelry that provides personalized jewelry recommendations based on customer information such as gender, age, budget, and the desired jewelry category.
 The function considers various conditions, including different age and budget ranges for specific jewelry categories like bracelets, necklaces, earrings, rings, and watches.
 The result of the function is a list of recommended jewelry IDs, and the code is structured with nested conditions to handle different scenarios and offer advice tailored to the customer's preferences.
 ```ruby